hhaji/Deep-Learning/README.md

     * Blog: [Keras Tutorial: Develop Your First Neural Network in Python Step-By-Step](https://machinelearningmastery.com/tutorial-first-neural-network-python-keras/) by Jason Brownlee
     * Blog: [How to Use the Keras Functional API for Deep Learning](https://machinelearningmastery.com/keras-functional-api-deep-learning/) by Jason Brownlee
     * Blog: [How to Load Large Datasets From Directories for Deep Learning in Keras](https://machinelearningmastery.com/how-to-load-large-datasets-from-directories-for-deep-learning-with-keras/) by Jason Brownlee
+    * Blog: [[Keras] A thing you should know about Keras if you plan to train a deep learning model on a large dataset](https://medium.com/difference-engine-ai/keras-a-thing-you-should-know-about-keras-if-you-plan-to-train-a-deep-learning-model-on-a-large-fdd63ce66bd2) by Soumendra P

     ```
     Additional Reading: